axiros/terminal_markdown_viewer/README.md

 def_lexer = 'python'
 guess_lexer = True
-# also global. but not in use, BG handling can get pretty involved, to do with
+# also global. but not in use, BG handling can get pretty involved...
-# taste, since we don't know the term backg....:
 background = BG

 # normal text color:
 color = T

 show_links = None

-# columns(!) - may be set to smaller width:
-try:
-    term_rows, term_columns = os.popen('stty size', 'r').read().split()
-    term_columns = int(term_columns)
-except:
-    print '!!
-Could not derive your terminal width !!' term_columns = 80

 # could be given, otherwise read from ansi_tables.json:
 themes = {}